What to expect in therapy

 It’s genuine treatment.

 Therapists are good listeners.
-They are also good reflectors…not unlike a good mirror with a particular kind of frame.
+They are also good reflectors—Not unlike a good mirror with a particular kind of frame.
 They take a lot of information coming from the client and they reflect back the more salient and profound things in order to help the client hear it from the other direction.
-This allows the information to be highlighted and considered for being worked on.
+This allows the information to be highlighted and focused-on.

 The effect this has cannot be underestimated for its value.

 Do therapists offer good advice?
-Sometimes, yes…but honestly it is the client that is really driving the bus on this.
-The advice is really formed and constructed in the client themselves and it’s a matter of allowing it to surface.
+Sometimes, yes…But it is usually the client that is really driving the bus on this.
+The advice is really formed by the client themselves and it’s more a matter of allowing it to surface.
 There is a lot of power in allowing yourself to figure out your own problems!
-Therapists help facilitate allowing a client to express his/her own advice.
+Therapists can help facilitate clients to express their own advice.

 Therapists are also good at keeping your information confidential…In fact, there is really no treatment at all without the tight confidentiality in counseling—It builds trust and develops an alliance.